These 10 things will help you sleep better

 4. Have a siesta

-Feeling shattered after a restless night of sleep?
+Feeling shattered after a restless night?
 “A midday nap is probably the best way to make up for it and get in some extra sleep,” says Professor Lack.
 If you can manage it, he recommends napping for an hour or whatever time you can spare.
 “Alternatively, a brief 10-minute nap can alleviate drowsiness for a few hours and help you get through the day.”

 5. Limit your caffeine